PRACTICE AREAS

 Together with her partner, Melissa has been recognized in Virginia Lawyers Weekly consistently for million-dollar settlements as well as for some of the largest verdicts in Virginia in medical malpractice.

-As a leader in the community, Melissa is actively involved with the Virginia Trial Lawyers Association (VTLA) and has been on the Board of Governors as a Governor at Large for several years.
-She is invited regularly to speak on topics at VTLA conferences and workshops.
-In 2018, she chaired the Annual Convention Planning Committee, and has previously chaired the Women’s Caucus and Litigation Support Committee, among other leadership roles.
+As a leader in the community, Melissa is actively involved with the Virginia Trial Lawyers Association (VTLA) and is on the Executive Committee.
+She has been on the Board of Governors as a Governor at Large for several years.
+She is invited regularly to chair speak on topics at VTLA conferences and workshops.
+She recently chaired a two-day CLE retreat and in 2018, she chaired the Annual Convention Planning Committee.
+She previously chaired the Women’s Caucus and Litigation Support Committee, among other leadership roles.

 In 2017, Melissa was invited to join the Boyds-Graves Conference, as part of a select group of attorneys, judges and law professors who consider proposed changes in statutes and rules governing Virginia’s system of civil justice.
+She now serves on the Steering Committee.
 A few years earlier, she joined the Etheridge Society, a invitation-only group of trial attorneys specializing in handling medical malpractice claims for plaintiffs.

-Melissa is also a member of the Virginia Women Attorneys Association, Prince William Chapter; a member of the American Association for Justice (AAJ); and a member of the Prince William County Bar Association.
+Melissa is also a member of the American Association for Justice (AAJ) and a member of the Prince William County Bar Association.

 Melissa received her J.D. in 2003 from George Mason University School of Law.
 She was admitted to the Virginia Bar in 2003 and the District of Columbia bar in 2004.
-Melissa is also admitted to practice before the U.S. District Court, Eastern District of Virginia and U.S. Court of Appeals, Fourth Circuit.
+Melissa is also admitted to practice before the U.S. District Court, Eastern District of Virginia and Western District of Virginia; and the U.S. Court of Appeals, Fourth Circuit.

 Community/Charitable